ipfs/specs/src/http-gateways/gateway-detection.md

 1. Check if a valid `IPFS_GATEWAY` environment variable is set
 2. Check if a valid `gateway` file is present at one of the well-known filesystem paths

+If a hint is present but its value is not a valid URL, applications SHOULD report an error instead of silently falling back to the next hint.

+If no valid hint is found, gateway selection is unconfigured.
+Applications SHOULD NOT fall back to a hard-coded non-localhost gateway (see Security below).

 ### `IPFS_GATEWAY` Environment Variable

 When the `IPFS_GATEWAY` environment variable is set, the value SHOULD be interpreted as the URL of the IPFS Gateway to use.

-This variable SHOULD override gateway selection done by all other means, including internal application configuration.
+The value holds a single URL, following the same rules as the first line of the `gateway` file.

+Applications SHOULD give this variable precedence over gateway URLs from internal application configuration.
+Explicit per-invocation user input, such as a command-line argument, MAY take precedence over this variable.

 ### The `gateway` Configuration File

 Client application SHOULD check if file is present at specific filesystem paths, in order:

 1. If `IPFS_PATH` is set, try `$IPFS_PATH/gateway`
-2. If `HOME` is set, try `$HOME/.ipfs/gateway`
+2. Otherwise, if `HOME` is set, try `$HOME/.ipfs/gateway` (the default `IPFS_PATH` location)
 3. Try OS-specific paths:
    - Linux/Unix:
      1. `$XDG_CONFIG_HOME/ipfs/gateway` (only if `XDG_CONFIG_HOME` is set)